sfgallen/RICoTTa/README.md

 ### Furthermore, before attempting to apply these codes to another study area, it is important to make sure that a number of assumptions in the natural setting are met.
 These assumptions include, but are not limited to:

 -	The catchment is an erosional, fluvially-dominated, bedrock system (i.e., no deposition, no evidence of past glaciation, and no alluvial rivers).
--	The catchment network has no obvious evidence of recent reorganization or unstable drainage divides (e.g., no evidence of recent river capture and no strongly asymmetric catchment divides).
+-	The catchment network has no obvious evidence of recent reorganization or unstable drainage divides (e.g., no evidence of recent river capture or strongly asymmetric drainage divides).
 -	Erodibility is relatively uniform throughout the catchment (i.e., roughly uniform rock type, no strong precipitation gradients).
 -	Rock uplift appears spatially uniform (i.e., no evidence of local or regional tilting and no active faults cutting the catchment).
--	The uplift and exhumation history can reasonably be approximated at vertical only (i.e., not significantly horizontal tectonic velocities).
+-	The uplift and exhumation history can reasonably be approximated as one-dimentionsal in the vertical direction (i.e., no significantly horizontal tectonic velocities).
 -	The catchments are not too large (no firm size threshold, but the larger the basin, the more likely the assumptions will be violated).
 -	The outlet location is fixed with time.